Xun-Yang/Deep_metric/README.md

 I change to use VGG-16-BN as GML:
 [<<Generalization in Metric Learning: Should the Embedding Layer be the Embedding Layer?>>](https://arxiv.org/abs/1803.03310)

-The network structure is exactly the same as GML, and I have reimplement the performance of the paper with a much more stable loss function.
+The network structure is exactly the same as GML, and I have reimplement the performance of the paper with different loss function.

 # The New repository is at https://github.com/bnulihaixia/VGG_dml